The Friends of Rachel Worth

-The Friends of Rachel Worth is the seventh album by Brisbane indie band The Go-Betweens, released 12 years after their sixth, 16 Lovers Lane.
+The Friends of Rachel Worth is the seventh studio album by Brisbane indie band the Go-Betweens, released in 2000, 12 years after their sixth, 16 Lovers Lane.
 For this album, Robert Forster and Grant McLennan were joined by all members of American indie rock bands Sleater-Kinney and Quasi as well as new bassist Adele Pickvance.
-The album was recorded in Portland, Oregon at Jackpot!
+The album was recorded in Portland, Oregon, at Jackpot!
 Recording Studio by Larry Crane.

 McLennan said, "Rachel felt really natural – it wasn't like Robert and I had separate managers or any of that industry bullshit.
 We'd always wanted to record in America, too, so that was a real dream.
 I think it has a really mysterious, otherworldly, 'lost' feel to it."

 Reception

 The Friends of Rachel Worth received generally positive critical reviews.
 It holds a score of 77 out of 100 on the review aggregator website Metacritic, indicating "generally favorable reviews".

 Track listing

 All music by Robert Forster and Grant McLennan.